 So what if she was turning forty!
 She didn't care.
 She had a perfect life—married to the ideal man, living in a beautiful home, surrounded by everything she could want.
 She couldn't be happier.

 Except for the darn back zipper of her cocktail dress she now struggled to zip.

-She stood in front of the full-length mirror in her bedroom closet, dressing for the occasion.
-Phillip was across the bathroom from her, in his closet.
-His and her separate closets had been high on their list of must-haves when they purchased their two-story home in an upscale gated community of South Baton Rouge years ago.
-Phillip always liked his privacy, including while dressing.
+"Phillip, can you help me in here?" she called out to her husband who was dressing in his closet.
+Separate walk-in closets had been high on Phillip's list of must-haves when they purchased their two-story home in an upscale gated community of South Baton Rouge years ago.
+He liked his privacy, including while dressing.